-In a spirit of altruistic activism, she has launched a drive to fund the creation and publication of Making A Difference: The Story of Miss Freedom Fighter, Esquire, a children’s book that indeed makes a difference.
+In a spirit of altruistic activism, she has launched a drive to fund the creation and publication of Making A Difference: The Story of Miss Freedom Fighter, Esquire, a children’s book that makes a difference.

-As the Cooperative Children’s Book Center notes, in 2014 more than 3,000 children’s books were published in America, only nine percent of them by diverse authors and a mere 11 percent focusing on characters of color.
+As the Cooperative Children’s Book Center notes, in 2014, more than 3,000 children’s books were published in America, only nine percent by diverse authors and a mere 11 percent focusing on characters of color.

-Author, educator, public speaker, justice advocate and founding CEO of Planting People, Growing Justice Leadership Institute, Tyner wrote Making A Difference to help change this.
+Author, educator, public speaker, justice advocate, and founding CEO of Planting People, Growing Justice Leadership Institute, Tyner wrote Making A Difference to help change this.

-Also check out our list of lawyer quotes about justice for all.
+Also, check out our list of lawyer quotes about justice for all.

 A global tour kicks off in both of the Twin Cities and will wrap up in Ghana, where she traveled with students last summer and distributed a limited-edition 1,000 copies free of charge.

-The premise takes a charming adventure of discovering self-worth and connection to community as young Justice, nurtured and encouraged by her grandmother, is empowered to dream of and aspire to realizing her full potential in life.
+The premise takes a charming adventure of discovering self-worth and connection to the community as young Justice, nurtured and encouraged by her grandmother, is empowered to dream of and aspire to realize her full potential in life.

 “She continued to advance social change while serving as a journalist with Chicago’s Daily Inter Ocean and the Chicago Conservator, one of the oldest African American newspaper publications in the United States.
 Justice was amazed by how Ida B. Wells used her pen to write for justice.”

-Among other heroes here are the more or less mandatory, such as Rev. Dr. Martin Luther King, Jr., as well as not quite as famous but nonetheless groundbreaking forebears like Wells; Shirley Chisholm; lawyer, singer, actor and professional athlete Paul Robeson; and Dr. Wangari Maathai, “who organized the Green Belt Movement with the hopes of restoring trees in her home country, Kenya.”
+Among other heroes here are the more or less mandatory, such as Rev. Dr. Martin Luther King, Jr., as well as not quite as famous but groundbreaking forebears like Wells; Shirley Chisholm; lawyer, singer, actor, and professional athlete Paul Robeson; and Dr. Wangari Maathai, “who organized the Green Belt Movement with the hopes of restoring trees in her home country, Kenya.”

-Each represents a dimension of my work: legislative advocacy [Chisholm], writing as advocacy [Wells], community organizing and civic engagement [Robeson] and lawyer as leader [Charles Hamilton Houston].”
+Each represents a dimension of my work: legislative advocacy [Chisholm], writing as advocacy [Wells], community organizing and civic engagement [Robeson], and lawyer as leader [Charles Hamilton Houston].”

 Said Tyner, “Over the years, I also published a blog series entitled Profiles of Courage, which provides a profile of each of these leaders.”